On the role of geometric phase in the dynamics of elastic waveguides: Geometric phase in discrete systems

 \section{Geometric phase in discrete systems}

-The geometric phase appears in a wide range of oscillating dynamical systems whose response is a function of a set of parameters, denoted in the following by the vector $\mathbf{R}$.
+The geometric phase appears in a wide range of oscillatory dynamical systems whose response depends on externally controlled time-varying parameters.
 Its appearance is well-studied in dynamical systems described by $n$ state variables, including discrete mechanical systems~\cite{hannay1985angle,deymier_geometric_2016}.
 Following the original formulation~\cite{berry1984quantal}, the governing equation can be written as